 What is the lightest weight car?

-The Mitsubishi Mirage is the lightest new car you can buy in the United States in modern times.
+These days, the Mitsubishi Mirage is the lightest new car you can buy in the United States.
 The weight of this small car is 2018 lbs or 917 kg.
-There are lighter cars too but not if you are looking for a new car ready for the road.
+There are lighter cars, but not if you are looking for a new purchase fresh from the factory.